Interslavic: Alphabet

+Extension

 Apart from the basic alphabet above, the Interslavic Latin alphabet has a set of optional letters as well.
-They differ from the standard orthography by carrying a diacritic and are used to convey additional etymological information and link directly to Proto-Slavic and Old Church Slavonic.
+They differ from the standard orthography by carrying a diacritic which conveys etymological information linking directly to Proto-Slavic and Old Church Slavonic (OCS).
 Pronunciation may not be distinct from the regular alphabet.

-The consonants ľ, ń, ŕ, ť, ď, ś and ź are softened or palatalized counterparts of l, n, r, t, d, s and z.
-The latter may also be pronounced like their softened/palatalized equivalents before i, ě, ę and possibly before e.
-This pronunciation is not mandatory, though: they may as well be written and pronounced hard.
+The consonants ď, ť, ľ, ń, ŕ, ś and ź are softened or palatalized counterparts of d, l, n, r, s, t and z.
+The latter are also palatalized before ě and j, and possibly before i, ę and e however it is recommended to keep a hard pronunciation.

-Cyrillic equivalents of the etymological alphabet and ligatures can also be encountered in some Interslavic texts, though they are not part of any officially sanctioned spelling.
+Cyrillic equivalents of the etymological alphabet and ligatures can also be encountered in some Interslavic texts, though such spelling is not officially sanctioned.

 Morphology

 Interslavic grammar is based on the greatest common denominator of that of the natural Slavic languages, and partly also a simplification thereof.
 It consists of elements that can be encountered in all or at least most of them.